By Nathan Allen

 wood from old ships and sailing vessels.
 I really got a sense of history from all the bits and pieces that comprise the beams and railings of the property.
 I quite enjoyed

 The owner “Boy” and his cast of characters here are entertaining as well.
 They are very welcoming, and a lot of fun.
 The place is definitely more on the rustic side, and if you ask me, that’s what’s so charming about it - don’t come expecting an updated resort with a modern design.
 You can stay overnight with all meals and 3-4 dives included.
 In my opinion, Anini-y is an underrated snorkeling and diving destination!
 Ask the staff where the most beautiful corals are.

 There is a nice veranda with a hammock and reliable wifi if you want to stay in and relax.
 Great company and freshly prepared meals cooked over an open flame - this is what it’s all about.
 Also make sure to witness the locals pulling the giant nets in right from the shore - it's called “sahid” fishing!

-(Tip: I don't think there are any international ATMs in Antique, so you might wan to get cash in Iloilo, Caticlan, or Boracay if you are a foreigner)
+(Tip: I think there is an international ATM in San Jose (BPI, I believe), but as far as I know, there are no others around Antique.
+You might want to get cash in Iloilo, Caticlan, or Boracay if you are a foreigner)

-I felt so comfortable there in Antique, and I have a feeling I'll be returning over the years.
-I'd like to thank Flord Calawag, Karmila Dimamay, and Alex de Moscoso+family for all the hospitality and help during my stay.
+I felt so comfortable there, and I have a feeling I'll be returning over the years.
+I'd like to thank Flord + Katahum, Karmila Dimamay, and Alex de Moscoso+family for all the hospitality and help during my stay.
 Like I mentioned at the start, while there are a few decent resorts here, this province is really great for the off-the-beaten-path adventures - the ones who want to roll up their sleeves and get dirty trekking to a stunning waterfall, or be invited to an impromptu dinner with a rice farmer and his family.

-Like the "I Dreamed Of This" page below so you can follow along with me!
+Like the "I Dreamed Of This" page below to follow along.